 These actions include:

 - Emmenagogues/Uterine Stimulants: The term “emmenagogue” can mean different things to different people, and I have seen it misused by well-trained herbal practitioners.
 In general, it’s referring to an herb that stimulates menstrual flow, which you definitely want to avoid during pregnancy.
 Obviously, if an herb stimulates the uterus you want to avoid it during pregnancy.
-Emmenagogues/uterine stimulants include the follow herbs (This list is not an exhaustive list, so make sure and do your research): Angelica, ashwagandha, basil, bee balm, black cohosh, blessed thistle, blue cohosh, calendula, celery seed, coleus, cotton root bark, dong quai, feverfew, goldenseal, hops, lady’s mantle, motherwort, mugwort, osha, parsley, pennyroyal, rue, sage, trillium, tulsi, vervain, yarrow.
+Emmenagogues/uterine stimulants include the follow herbs (This list is not an exhaustive list, so make sure and do your research): Angelica, ashwagandha, basil, bee balm, black cohosh, blessed thistle, blue cohosh, calendula, cotton root, dong quai, feverfew, goldenseal, motherwort, mugwort, osha, parsley, pennyroyal, rue, sage, trillium, vervain, yarrow.

 - Abortifacients: Again, if an herb brings about miscarriage, you don’t want to use it during pregnancy: Pennyroyal, rue, and tansy.